 Places of deposit should expect to accession increased volumes of public records from the public sector organisations listed in Schedule 1 during the transition period.
-During 2016, local places of deposit should receive records dating from 1987 and 1988.
+During 2016, local places of deposit should have received records dating from 1987 and 1988.
 A further two years’ worth of public records will be transferred each year until 2024 when records from 2003 and 2004 will have been received.
 The policy is also likely to encourage the deposit of records which were due for transfer under the previous 30-year rule (historic material).

-- Use our new application to find out which public record bodies should be transferring records to your place of deposit
+- Use our application to find out which public record bodies should be transferring records to your place of deposit

 - View our record transfer survey of public record bodies expected to transfer to places of deposit

 - Make plans on how you will work together during the next few years of transition

 - Read our guidance on the 20 year rule and Public Record transfers and New Burdens

 - Report your public record accessions in the next Accessions survey

 - Get in touch if you’re not sure about your eligibility for funding